scala/scala3-example-project/README.md

 #### build.sbt
-Any version number that starts with `0.` is automatically by the `sbt-dotty` plugin, you don't need to set up anything:
+Any version number that starts with `0.` is automatically recognized as Dotty by the `sbt-dotty` plugin, you don't need to set up anything:

 ```scala
 scalaVersion := "0.1.1-bin-20170527-8b0aca2-NIGHTLY"